Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Impulse responses

 \section{Impulse responses}

-\thesubsection{\@Appendix C.\arabic{subsection}} We follow \citet{boppart2018exploiting} to simulate the business cycle moments of the model from the derivatives of the impulse response functions.
+\thesubsection{\@Appendix E.\arabic{subsection}} We follow \citet{boppart2018exploiting} to simulate the business cycle moments of the model from the derivatives of the impulse response functions.
 For the impulse response functions to represent the numerical derivative, the magnitude of the MIT shock should be small.
-This method also requires the business cycle dynamics to be well approximated as a linear system. \Cref{fig:irf_compare} presents the impulse response functions for the benchmark model to a 1\% positive and negative TFP shock at date 0.
+This method also requires the business cycle dynamics to be well approximated as a linear system. \Cref{fig:irf_compare} presents the impulse response functions for the benchmark model to a 1\% positive and a 1\% negative TFP shock at date 0.
 The shock gradually returns to a steady state with a persistence of 0.95.
-Our model produces symmetric impulse responses across all variables.
+Our model produces symmetric impulse responses for positive and negative TFP shocks for all variables.